-As with all forms of permanent life insurance, Whole Life insurance provides lifelong coverage.
+As with all forms of permanent life insurance, whole life insurance provides lifelong coverage.
 It also includes an investment benefit that is know as the as the policy’s cash value.
 The cash value grows slowly with an interest rate which is applied and the cash value is always “tax deferred”.
 In other words this means you do not have to pay tax on the cash value build up while they are accumulating through the years.

-Having a cash value in a life insurance policy was common in the past but not now.
+Having a cash value in a life insurance policy was common in the past

 You can actually take a loan against your cash value and even perform a cash surrender on the policy.
 You can also borrow money against the account or surrender the policy for the cash value.
 Keep in mind that the cash value has an impact on what the face amount on the policy is.
 If you cash surrender the policy, the policy will terminate and you will no longer have any coverage.

-Here are the Positive Aspects of Whole Life:
+Here are the pros of whole life

 - The policies premium always remains exactly the same for the life of the policy.

 - The death benefit (face amount) is always guaranteed.

 - The cash value build-up grows at a solid guaranteed interest rate.

 - Whole Life policies depending on the company and exact plan design can earn dividends each year.
 You can utilize the dividends in the form of cash or just leave them alone.
 Allowing them to earn more interest and utilize them to lower your premiums.
 You can even repay any policy loans you made or purchase additional coverage which will increase your death benefit.

 - Whole life costs much more than Term Insurance.